Windows Critical Structure Corruption blue screen error stop your work in its track? Here is how to get rid of this error

 Check the same issue with the new user account

-Sometimes Corrupted user profile also cause fails to load startup programs that cause system fails to start or random restart with different BSOD errors.
+Sometimes Corrupted user profiles also cause failure to load startup programs that cause the system fails to start or random restart with different BSOD errors.
 Try these steps to create a new user account and check if it fixes the issue.
 Refer to the steps below to create a new User Account:

 - Go to Settings, (using Windows + I shortcut key)